containers/ai-lab-recipes/audio-to-text/README.md

   audio-to-text applications.
 It consists of two main components; the Model Service and the AI Application.

-  There are a few options today for local Model Serving, but this recipe will use [`whisper-cpp`](https://github.com/ggerganov/whisper.cpp.git) and their OpenAI compatible Model Service.
+  There are a few options today for local Model Serving, but this recipe will use [`whisper-cpp`](https://github.com/ggerganov/whisper.cpp.git) and its included Model Service.
 There is a Containerfile provided that can be used to build this Model Service within the repo, [`model_servers/whispercpp/Containerfile`](/model_servers/whispercpp/Containerfile).

-  Our AI Application will connect to our Model Service via it's OpenAI compatible API.
+  Our AI Application will connect to our Model Service via it's API endpoint.

 <p align="center">
 <img src="../assets/whisper.png" width="70%">